swimmingly/swimmingly.github.io/_pages/other/individualism.md

 Centralized infrastructure is the real stronghold of the centralized state, a massive and immovable anchor, literally and figuratively.
 It is extremely hard and expensive to provide.
 No one goes to all that trouble and lets those who depend on it do anything but support the political structure it depends on.
 Leviathan's biggest function is to protect, not us, but its ultra-grandiose monuments of engineering, including the market for them.
 Vinay Gupta explains this in his riveting talk, [Infrastructure for Anarchists](http://vinay.howtolivewiki.com/blog/global/infrastructure_for_anarchists_1155-1155)

 Military strategy always includes destroying an enemy's supply chains.
 Infrastructure is centralized precisely to maintain control over us slaves.
 It is simply warfare.

+This nightmare actually has a valid reason.
+Control _should_ be exercised all the time everywhere.
+If the control is centralized, then it must be embedded in every aspect of our lives.
+It has driven us to develop and accept the need for smart technology and surveillance everywhere.
+The individualist distributed state provides an even greater degree of control _by the individuals concerned_.
+The result is absolute government, privacy, justice by absolute respect for rights of everyone, everywhere, all the time.
+It's an idea to make any control freak go into fits of pleasure.

 Freedom requires autonomous infrastructure.
 Autonomous means not just off-grid, but simple, minimal, cheap, durable, maintainable, self-replaceable or attainable without re-enslavement, and self-eliminating if possible.
 It goes beyond the expensive, complicated solar and wind installations that most suppliers want to sell, for example.